openshift/enhancements/enhancements/insights/container-scanner.md

 In its existing implementation, the OpenShift Insights Operator periodically gathers workload data every 12 hours.

-The Operator iterates over containers in the cluster (up to a limit of 8000) and captures their Image ID and entry points.
+The Operator iterates over pods in the cluster (up to a limit of 8000) and, for each pod's containers, captures their Image ID and entry points.

 When the operator starts gathering workload information, it would first gather runtime information for all the containers running on the cluster's worker nodes and then populate the existing gathered info with these additional runtime information.